siberoloji/siberoloji.github.io/content/en/docs/SEO/14-the-importance-of-how-to-guides-for-seo-boosting-your-online-visibility-and-user-engagement.md

   - how-to guides
   - seo
 ---
 In the ever-evolving landscape of search engine optimization (SEO), content remains king.
 Among the various types of content that can boost your website's visibility and user engagement, how-to guides stand out as particularly valuable.
-This blog post will explore the importance of how-to guides for SEO, discussing their benefits, best practices for creation, and how they fit into a comprehensive digital marketing strategy.
+This article will explore the importance of how-to guides for SEO, discussing their benefits, best practices for creation, and how they fit into a comprehensive digital marketing strategy.

 ## What Are How-To Guides?